Sohrab-rz/Comparative-Analysis-of-Data-Driven-Predictive-Control-Strategies/README.md

 ---

 This repository contains MATLAB simulation codes generated for the paper titled "Comparative Analysis of Data-Driven Predictive Control Strategies," published in the 2023 9th International Conference on Control, Instrumentation, and Automation.
-The paper is authored by Ali Rezaei & Ali Khaki-Sedigh.
+The paper is authored by Sohrab Rezaei & Ali Khaki-Sedigh.

 DOI: https://doi.org/10.1109/ICCIA61416.2023.10506351